regine/meltmodel/contributing.md

 5. __Commit Your Changes__:
-  Once you're happy with your changes, it's time to assemble and commit your changes which means that you can browse the history of changes in the code as the changes become part of the version control.
-Because Git doesn't force us to save all of the changes we've made at the same time, we can separate our edits into several commits.
+  Once you're happy with your changes, it's time to assemble and commit your changes which means that it will allow you to browse the history of changes in the code because by committing the changes they become part of the version control.
+  Because Git doesn't
+  force us to save all of the changes we've made at the same time, we can separate our edits into several commits.
 If we think of a single commit as a snapshot of the project at a particular